bcb420-2020/student_joshua/README.md

 https://github.com/bcb420-2020/student_joshua/wiki

-Here is the github repo for the webistie i created with the HTML files
+Here is the github repo for the webistie I created with the HTML files

 https://github.com/Tsmnbx/BCB420-Gene-Analysis-Human-Telomerase-Rna-Processing-and-Quality-Control